 Computer forensics investigators usually hold a bachelor's degree and need experience in cybersecurity and forensics.
 This career field has its origins in law enforcement, where it developed in response to the rise of digital crimes in the 20th and 21st centuries.
-Consequently, many digital forensics professionals have backgrounds in law enforcement, information technology, or computer science,
+Consequently, many computer forensics experts have backgrounds in law enforcement, information technology, or computer science,

 What Is a Computer Forensics Investigator?